-C. RP Algorithm
+C. RP Algorithm - deterministic version (RP-D)

 The proposed approach works sequentially, which necessitates an assumption on the order of users' (flights') appearance in the system, i.e. of route purchase.
 In the example shown in this paper (Warsaw Area Control Centre, to be described in Section IV) we used randomly generated orders of flights in each mechanism run.